MAP-Productions/Curious-City/readme.md

 To connect to Google Spreadsheets API:

-Copy php/config.php.dist to php/config.dist and enter appropriate credentials
+* Copy php/config.php.dist to php/config.dist and enter appropriate credentials

-Set up cron job to run php/questions_update.php
+To automate question retrieval, set up a cron job to run php/questions_update.php

 To compile JavaScript/CSS run